Exponentiable Grothendieck categories in flat Algebraic Geometry: Examples from algebraic geometry

 Then, by applying \Cref{locfinpresexponentiable}, we have that

 as desired.

 \end{proof} \end{prop}

-The presentation of $\Qcoh(Y)^{\Qcoh(X)}$ provided in \Cref{expgeneraldescription} involves the computation of three different free completions under finite limits.
-We will show that we can avoid one of those computations in the case when $\Qcoh(Y)$ is noetherian quasi-separated.
+The presentation of $\Qcoh(Y)^{\Qcoh(X)}$ provided in \Cref{expgeneraldescription} involves the computation of the category $\fpmod(\lfp(\Qcoh(Y))^\op)$.
+We will show that we can avoid the computation of this category when $Y$ is noetherian.
 In order to do so, we need the following previous result. \begin{prop} Let $\cg$ be an exponentiable Grothendieck category and $\AAA$ be a small linear category such that $\AAA^\op$ is ind-abelian in the sense of \cite[Def 1]{schappi14}, i.e. the ind-completion $\Ind(\AAA^\op)$ is an abelian category (and thus Grothendieck).
 Then

 \begin{proof} We have that